Skip to main content

 Prerequisites

-• A Measure API key - generate one from Settings → API Keys in the Measure dashboard.
-Note: Anyone access with access to the API token will be able to perform all actions via the Public APIs or MCP tools.
+• A Measure API key — generate one from Developers > API Tokens in the Measure dashboard.
+Note: Anyone with access to the API token will be able to perform all actions via the Public APIs or MCP tools.

-• Your company ID - found in Settings → API Keys in the Measure dashboard
+• Your company ID — found in Developers > API Tokens in the Measure dashboard

 Connection Details